-- Assume presence of California red-legged frogs at Damselfly Pond unless protocol-level surveys are performed with negative findings, and implement avoidance measures for any significant ground-disturbing project within 500 feet of the pond. - Monitor for the presence of California red-legged frog at Damselfly Pond to guide management and public use of the area and help determine the need for bullfrog management activities undertaken at the site. - Maintain drainage and ponded areas between Damselfly Pond and the outlet swale to protect seasonal amphibian breeding habitat.
+- Assume presence of California red-legged frogs at Damselfly Pond unless protocol-level surveys are performed with negative findings, and implement avoidance measures for any significant grounddisturbing project within 500 feet of the pond.
+Appropriate measures may include installation of exclusionary fencing, staff training, construction monitoring, and consultation with U.S. Fish and Wildlife Service if negative impacts are anticipated. - Monitor for the presence of California red-legged frog at Damselfly Pond to guide management and public use of the area and help determine the need for bullfrog management activities undertaken at the site. - Maintain drainage and ponded areas between Damselfly Pond and the outlet swale to protect seasonal amphibian breeding habitat.